Eco-CO2/energy_analysis_toolbox/doc/user_guide/index.rst

-User Guide
+User guide
 ==========
 Interested in learning more about |et| ?
-Check the notebooks below to get started on specific topics, or head over to the :doc:`../sources/modules` for a complete overview of the package.
+Check the notebooks below to get started on specific topics, or head over to the :doc:`../sources/index` for a complete overview of the package.

 .. toctree::